Hacking-NASSA-with-HTML/javascript-notebook/README.md

 # Javascript notebook.

+## Useful Javascript cheat sheet if you are learning JavaScript from scratch.

 ### JavaScript-notebook :notebook: , different useful "How to", like "How to deploy a piece of code as text on site", "How to add element to body or DOM document's element using JavaScript", and others.

 ##### How to deploy a piece of code as text on site: